openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 setReverseGeocodingMockInfo(mockInfos: Array&lt;ReverseGeocodingMockInfo&gt;): void;

-Sets information of the mock reverse geocoding function, including the mapping between a location and geographic name.
-If the location is contained in the configurations during reverse geocoding query, the corresponding geographic name will be returned.
+Sets information of the mock reverse geocoding function, including the mapping between a location and geographical name.
+If the location is contained in the configurations during reverse geocoding query, the corresponding geographical name will be returned.

 This API can be invoked only after [geoLocationManager.enableReverseGeocodingMock](#geolocationmanagerenablereversegeocodingmock) is called.